2018 OSCAR NOMINATED SHORT DOCS – A

 The annual popular program provides both the delight of discovery and renewed wonder at the ways in which the documentary cinema can explore the world through fresh points of view and unbridled curiosity.
-As in previous years, the 2018 Oscar® Short Docs program will present all five nominees in one spectacular presentation.
-Make your picks and see the winners announced at our annual UP THE AWARDS BENEFIT BASH on March 4th.
-Lists of titles along with synopses an d running times will be available after the nominations are announced on Jan.
-23rd.
+Previously, the 2018 Oscar® Short Docs program presented all five nominees in one spectacular presentation.
+Following our annual UP THE AWARDS BENEFIT BASH on March 4th, we will split the nominees (and winner) into two sections.
 If past years are any measure, advance ticket purchase is strongly recommended!
-(Total Run Time: 194 minutes, that includes a short intemission.)
+Program A includes Traffic Stop, Oscar winner Heaven is a Traffic Jam on the 405, and Edith + Eddie.
+(Total Run Time: 102 minutes.)

 Program A (102 min):

 Featuring footage caught on a dashcam, TRAFFIC STOP tells the story of Breaion King, a 26-year-old African-American school teacher from Austin, Texas whose routine traffic violation quickly escalated into a dramatic arrest at the hands of a white police officer.

 Directed by Kate Davis and David Heilbroner.
 USA.
 30 minutes.

 HEAVEN IS A TRAFFIC JAM ON THE 405